This blog will be most relatable for wives who tend to be strong willed/in charge whose husbands are passive.

 - Live in fear because you can’t trust God to take care of you through your husband or, if necessary, in spite of your husband.

 - Attach catastrophic significance to every personal and parenting choice out of fear that if you and your husband do not “measure up,” God will punish you, including by allowing your children to become prodigals.
-[Bonus points if you can, with a straight face, agree that God doesn’t behave that way but arrive at the same level of fear anyway because “actions have consequences.”]

 - Deriding me in public.